 Charges of arson are serious in the state of Utah, and a conviction has a high probability of changing someone’s life forever.
 In order to avoid the harshest punishment under the law, it is critical for anyone facing these charges to speak with a criminal defense lawyer as quickly as possible.
-We have a tremendous amount of experience defending individuals who are being investigated or have been charged, with this type of crime.
+We are an Award-Winning Law Firm in Salt Lake City defending individuals who are being investigated or have been charged, with this type of crime.
 We can help you navigate the courts and provide you with the best outcome possible in your arson case.
 We are here to listen to you and help you with your situation without passing any judgment.
 We will provide you with experienced, thoughtful legal advice on the most appropriate steps to take with regards to your rights and your defense against prosecution for arson charges.

 If you have been accused of Arson in Utah, our criminal defense lawyers are here for you.
 Call us today or complete our contact form online for a FREE case review.